 How to part exchange a car on finance – the ultimate guide

-Financing is, for many people, the most suitable way to buy a car.
-Paying in monthly instalments rather than purchasing a car upfront can be much more financially sustainable, especially if you’ll only make use of the car for a few years.
+For many, financing is the most suitable way to buy a car.
+Paying monthly instalments rather than purchasing a car upfront can be much more financially sustainable, especially if you only use the car for a few years.

 How does part exchanging a car on finance work?